giorgiolabarbera/macro-tool/README.md

 ## Usage
 1. Create or edit '**macro.ini**'
+2. Place **macro.ini** in the same directory as the executable
-2. Write your macro using the supported commands
+3. Write your macro using the supported commands
-3. Run the executable
+4. Run the executable

 The program will execute the actions sequentially.